 How do we want to be treated when we spend our last days in a hospital?
 How do we want to be our last farewell?
 Do we want to be with family?
 These are important conversations to have to make sure we respect people’s wishes.

 In 2017, we accompanied Antonio to record his favourite songs professionaly.
 It was one of his last wishes, and we made it come true.

 At Arrels, we make sure each homeless person that we know can be accompanied until their final moments, and also after death.

 One of the key parts of this accompaniment is listening to the person and respecting their decisions.
-Between 2007 and 2018 we have said goodbye to 269 people with an average age of 62 years old, which is 20 years younger than the age at death of the average Barcelona citizen.
+In 2019 we have said goodbye to 56 people with an average age of 56 years old, which is 26 years younger than the age at death of the average Barcelona citizen.

 At Arrels, we don’t want anyone to say goodbye in solitude.
 That’s why we accompany people we know who live or have lived on the street until their last moment of life.
 When someone dies, we take the responsibility of contacting the family, we coordinate burial services and we inform all members of the organization about the date and time of the burial.
 Our goal is that everyone can be buried with dignity and in company.

 For many years, we have organized an intimate gathering to remember homeless people linked to the organization that have left us over the last twelve months.